diego-gonher/how-to-take-smart-notes/README.md

-# how-to-take-smart-notes
+# How to Take Smart Notes

-Notes on the books, How to take Smart Notes
+Notes on the book: How to take Smart Notes.